ChuKhaLi/playwright-path/docs/memory-bank/global/project_state.md

 - **Practical Exercises**: 24+ hands-on exercises and assessments
 - **Real-World Applications**: 100% industry-aligned scenarios and use cases
 - **Cross-References**: Extensive linking and navigation throughout all content

+## 14. Security Vulnerability Remediation

+**Status**: ✅ COMPLETED
+**Last Updated**: 2025-08-09T02:26:13.728Z
+**Phase**: Security Hardening Complete

+### Key Achievements
+- **Removed Hardcoded Credentials**: Searched the entire codebase and removed all instances of hardcoded passwords, API keys, and other secrets.
+- **Implemented Environment Variables**: Replaced all hardcoded credentials with references to environment variables, following security best practices.
+- **Created Security Best Practices Guide**: Authored a comprehensive guide (`docs/guides/security-best-practices.md`) to educate developers on secure credential management.
+- **Enhanced Code Examples**: Updated all relevant code examples to demonstrate the use of environment variables for sensitive data.

+### Impact
+This work has significantly improved the security posture of the project by eliminating the risk of credential exposure.
+All code examples now follow industry-standard security practices.